Cold Hands and Feet

 Is this always a circulation problem?

 Not necessarily.
 While circulation is one commonly discussed factor, environmental conditions, autonomic responses, and individual sensitivity can also play a role.
+Low body mass, hypothyroidism, and iron-deficiency patterns are also commonly raised in general references as contributors worth considering alongside circulation.

 Can stress make hands and feet feel colder?

 Educational sources commonly discuss stress responses as a possible influence, noting that the body's autonomic reactions can affect blood flow distribution to the extremities.
+Cold hands during anxious or stressful periods are a frequently described pattern in patient-facing materials.